 Kali Linux is a secure Debian-based Linux distribution that comes pre-loaded with hundreds of well-known security tools and has gained quite a name for itself.

-Kali even has an industry-respected certification available called “Pentesting with Kali”.
+Kali even has an industry-respected certification available called “Penetration Testing with Kali Linux”.
 The certification is a rigorous 24-hour challenge in which applicants must successfully compromise a number of computers with another 24 hours to write up a professional penetration test report that is sent to and graded by the personnel at Offensive Security.
 Successfully passing this exam will allow the test taker to obtain the OSCP credential.

 The focus of this guide and future articles is to help individuals become more familiar with Kali Linux and several of the tools available within the distribution.

 Kali has some minimum suggested specifications for hardware.
 Depending upon the intended use, more may be desired.
-This guide will be assuming that the reader will want to install Kali as the only operating system on the computer.
+This guide assumes that the reader will want to install Kali as the only operating system on the computer.

 - At least 20GB of disk space; strongly encouraged to have more.

 - At least 2GBMB of RAM; more is encouraged especially for graphical environments.